TheArcherST/aiogram_markups/README.md

 Aiogram keyboards
 =================

-Package help you in construct and use inline or text keyboards.
+The package helps you construct and use inline or text keyboards.

 Simple usage
 ------------